tomitheninja/university/exam-suggestions.md

 use google or duckduckgo. use them more than often.
 Even more often than that.

 You are not the first to solve these problems.
-There are already tens or hundreds of well documented solutions out there.
+There are already tens or hundreds of well-documented solutions out there.
 You just need to find them.

 Sadly only cppreference.com is allowed during the exam